 Sometimes patients get to wonder when an orthodontist suggests extracting 2 or 4 teeth for braces treatment.
 But, don’t think that he or she does it without any reason.
 In fact, it’s essential in some cases.

-In certain conditions, it’s necessary to 2 same teeth of the same jaw.
+In certain conditions, it’s necessary to have 2 same teeth of the same jaw.
 An example of this is the extraction of both upper first premolars.
 If we remove only one premolar, it will cause a midline shift.

-Upper central incisor teeth (front 2 teeth) should remain at the midline of your face which esthetically perfect.
+Upper central incisor teeth (front 2 teeth) should remain at the midline of your face which is esthetically perfect.